-In the rematch of the 2010 US Open final, Nadal entered the match as the defending champion but Djokovic had defeated Nadal in the past five finals.
-As expected, in a match lasting 4 hours and 10 minutes, Djokovic defeated Nadal for a sixth consecutive finals victory over his rival.
-With this victory, Djokovic became the sixth man in the open era to win three of the four majors in the same year.
+In the rematch of the 2010 US Open final, Nadal entered the match as the defending champion, but Djokovic had defeated Nadal in the past five finals.
+As expected, in a match lasting 4 hours and 10 minutes, Djokovic defeated Nadal for a sixth consecutive final victory over his rival.
+With this victory, Djokovic became the sixth man in the Open Era to win three of the four majors in the same year.

 2012 French Open Final

 This match was the fourth straight major final between Djokovic and Nadal.
 There were several delays because of the erratic rain, but none lasting more than an hour.
 With Nadal leading by two sets to one, and Djokovic leading 2–1 with a break up in the fourth set, the match was suspended due to rain.
 Djokovic had gained the momentum, having won eight games in a row prior to the suspension of the match.
 However, Nadal responded well as he took the fourth set, and ultimately the match.

 2013 French Open Semifinal

 This match is considered by many to be one of the greatest matches to be played on a clay court.
 In a 4 hour, 37-minute long semifinal, Rafael Nadal got the better of Djokovic, but both of them displayed a superior level of tennis.
 The Spaniard ultimately won 6–4, 3–6, 6–1, 6–7, 9–7, and then went on to win his 8th French Open title.